GCSE Maths · Foundation & Higher

 InequalityBoundary line typeRegion to shadeTest point check

-Multiple inequalities Draw each separately Overlap of all satisfied sides Test a single point in the overlap region against every inequality
+Multiple inequalities Draw each separately Overlap of all satisfied sides Test one point in the overlap against every inequality

 ⚠ Watch out: when the line passes through the origin